AdguardTeam/KnowledgeBaseDNS/docs/general/flush-dns-cache.md

 ## How to flush DNS cache on Mac

-To flush the DNS cache on your Mac, run the **terminal.app** and enter a specific command depending on the macOS version installed on your device:
+To flush the DNS cache on your Mac, run the **Terminal** app and enter a specific command depending on the macOS version installed on your device:

+* `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder` on macOS v13 (Ventura), 12 (Monterey), 11 (Big Sur), 10.15 (Catalina)

 * `sudo killall -HUP mDNSResponder` on macOS v10.14 (Mojave), 10.13 (High Sierra), 10.12 (Sierra), 10.08 (Mountain Lion), 10.07 (Lion)